 Opti-Nutra does mention being able to take as many as 4 pills on days when a bit of extra cognitive effort may be required.
 I never felt like I needed to do that, but a double dose may be something you want to consider if you have an exam or a work project deadline coming up.

 Also, do note that 4 pills per day are the maximum recommended dose over 24 hours.
+Anything more and you’re increasing the potential for side effects.

 How Long Does It Take Mind Lab Pro to Work